Revolutionary-Technology-Company/ConfigServer-Security-Firewall-CSF/README.md

 CSF Releases after 2.15.07 will NOT be available on GitHub and will require use of an authenticated Linux repository.

-The CSF 2.15.xx repository requires a key.
+The CSF 2.15.xx repository requires a license.

 By installing CSF 2.15.07, you have agreed to purchase a license.